RDP error: Remote Desktop can't connect to the remote computer for one of these reasons

 Solution 6.
 Add RDGClientTransport Key in Registry Editor

-If the aforementioned fixes are not working for the RDP error, you can add the “RDGClienTransport” Key in Registry Editor to force RPD to use RPC/HTTP connection instead of HTTP/UDP.
+If the fixes above are not working for the RDP error, you can add the “RDGClienTransport” Key in Registry Editor to force RPD to use RPC/HTTP connection instead of HTTP/UDP.

 Step 1.
 Launch Run window, input “regedit” and click “Enter” to open Windows Registry Editor.

 Step 3.
 Right-click the empty space on the right panel and choose“New” > “DWORD (32-bit) Value”.
 Then, name the value “DGClientTransport”.

 Step 4.
 Double-click the new key, choose "Properties", set value data to 1, and click “OK”.